 Development of the hydrocarbon sector is high in the government’s agenda.
 The first National Hydrocarbons Data Base, available in open source, contains 19 000 kms of geological information.

 Data provided by the Central Bank of the Dominican Republic

-The Dominican Republic was admitted as an EITI Candidate country on 23rd February 2016 at the 32nd EITI Board Meeting in Lima.
-The country implements the EITI as per the agreed work plan.
-In accordance with the EITI Standard, the Dominican Republic is required to publish its first EITI Report by 23 August 2017.
+The Dominican Republic was admitted as an EITI Candidate country on 23 February 2016 at the 32nd EITI Board Meeting in Lima.
+The country implements the EITI as per the agreed work plan 2017-2019.
+In accordance with the EITI Standard, the Dominican Republic published its first EITI Report by 23 August 2017.

 The Dominican multi-stakeholder group is preceded by the Minister of Energy and Mines, Antonio Isa Conde.
 As per the country's Candidature application, the Multi-stakeholder Group (MSG) agreed the national EITI principles and approved their own Terms of Reference.
 The MSG was established by the Decree 248-16 and functions as per the structure below.